 Basic components of the writing process include prewriting, drafting, revising, editing, and publishing.
 Skilled writers use these parts of the process recursively and thoughtfully—not as a simple sequence of events!
 By the end of the elementary grades, our students need to be engaging successfully in each aspect of the writing process.
 The research is clear: students who know and use the writing process well become stronger writers.

 However, students cannot come to use the writing process effectively unless they have had time and opportunities to write.
 Our students also need explicit instruction, support, and experience writing to learn to self-regulate this complex process, including orchestrating goal setting and self-assessment of both process and product.
 Our young writers are learning to focus on factors such as organization, form, and features; purposes and goals; reader perspectives and needs; and evaluation of whether their multiple goals are being well met.
-It’s a lot, but given opportunities to collaborate with peers and their teachers in a supportive and motivating writing environment, research shows elementary students can use the writing process effectively.
+It’s a lot, but given opportunities to collaborate with peers and their teachers in a supportive and motivating writing environment, research shows that process writing for elementary students can be used effectively.

 2. Powerful “Know How”